DEMON HERO" AVAILABLE NOW

-The Clay People return on Demon Hero and Other Extraordinary Phantasmagoric Anomalies & Fables, an album that captures the band at a creative peak and was forged from what was at times a tenuous, cathartic and finally unifying recording process that saw Neet seek help for addiction only to return reinvigorated and focused on his creation.
+The Clay People return on Demon Hero and Other Extraordinary Phantasmagoric Anomalies & Fables, an album that captures the band at a creative peak, and was forged from what was at times a tenuous, cathartic, and finally unifying recording process.

-The Clay People’s self-titled album was released on Mercury/Slipdisc records.
-The furiously propulsive lead single “Awake” climbed the radio charts.
-The band toured with Disturbed, Stained, Clutch, Rob Zombie, Static X, Stabbing Westward and Filter.
+The Clay People’s self-titled album was released on Mercury/Slipdisc records, and their furiously propulsive lead single “Awake” climbed the radio charts.
+The band toured with Disturbed, Stained, Clutch, Rob Zombie, Static X, Stabbing Westward, and Filter.

 “Awake” was featured in films such as Strangeland, Universal Soldier 2, and Marked For Death.

-Dinsmore and McGarvey produced the album turning to producer Neil Kernon (Nile, Queenrcyche, Nevermore) for the final mix.
+Dinsmore and McGarvey produced the album, turning to producer Neil Kernon (Nile, Queensrcyche, and Nevermore) for the final mix.